nicholasrokosz/employee-dir/README.md

 This README is a WIP.

-Site is fully functional but need refactoring.
+Site is fully functional but needs refactoring.
 View at [https://nicks-employee-directory.netlify.app/](https://nicks-employee-directory.netlify.app/).